JasonHsiao8/Cordic-hardware-algorithm-implementation-and-application/README.md

 It can be found that the errors of the cosine and sine values for the test angles are almost not exceed 0.01%.

+## Conclusion

+CORDIC is an iterative algorithm based on additions/subtractions, shifts operation, and small lookup tables.
+It can generate trigonometric values, square roots, exponential and logarithms steadily without using any multipliers, making it especially useful on resource-limited hardware such as FPGAs.
+Actually, it decomposes the target angle into a sum of small rotations ± arctan(2⁻ⁱ).
+Each iteration increases the precision by roughly one bit, so the iteration count can be adjusted according to the requirement.
+Therefore, when a hardware design is constrained by the area or power, CORDIC is an excellent choice.